Kortelange/webpage/_books/delivering_happiness.md

 title: "Delivering Happiness"
 author: "Tony Hsieh"
 rating: 4
-short_review: "Short review not yet available, check page for current notes"
+short_review: "'Delivering Happiness' provides a compelling look into Tony Hsieh's entrepreneurial journey, the creation of Zappos, and the importance of company culture in shaping brand reputation.
+Through entertaining stories and insightful lessons, the book illustrates how dedication to customer service and long-term relationships can drive success and fulfillment in business and life.
+Tony's journey and the story of Zappos offer valuable lessons for entrepreneurs and business leaders looking to create customer-centric organizations with strong, sustainable cultures."
 long_review: true
 ---

-"Delivering Happiness" provides a compelling look into Tony Hsieh's entrepreneurial journey, the creation of Zappos, and the importance of company culture in shaping brand reputation.
-Through entertaining stories and insightful lessons, the book illustrates how dedication to customer service and long-term relationships can drive success and fulfillment in business and life.
-Tony's journey and the story of Zappos offer valuable lessons for entrepreneurs and business leaders looking to create customer-centric organizations with strong, sustainable cultures.

 ### Early Life and Business Ventures